Lawful basis for processing your information

 Information I collect about you and how I use it

 Upon starting therapy, basic personal information will be collected for contact and identification reasons.
 During our therapy meetings, I will take notes which will include personal and sensitive details about your health and life.
 The assessment and notes are used solely for the delivery of a therapy service to you.
 You have a right to request a copy of the information I hold about you.
 Also, you are welcome to see my notes in the session.
-It is in fact my usual practice to give you copies of any relevant session notes.
+It is in fact my usual practice to give you copies of any relevant notes.
 If you disagree with any information I have written you may ask me to amend or remove information you think is inaccurate.

 How long I keep your information for – data retention